Can Stem Cell Studies help patients with Parkinson’s Disease?

 - Direct site injections – injected directly into the site that needs repair, i.e., muscles and tendons

-- Should we be researching stem cells?
+- Should we be researching stem cell therapy for Parkinson's disease?

 Yes.
 Scientists around the world believe there is enough evidence to suggest that stem cells hold real potential as a therapy for Parkinson’s Disease.
 This evidence comes from a multitude of early clinical studies.
 They believe that it is now time for a concerted effort in stem cell research and an international effort to support clinical studies of stem cells for Parkinson’s Disease.